Xilinx/mlir-aie/AIEDialect.md

 This operation uses a lock.
 A lock can be acquired with a value, or release with a value.
 This should be understood as a "blocking" operation.
-This lock must appear in a parent op where the tile can be determined (A CoreOp, a ShimDMAOp, or a MemOp).
+This lock must appear in a parent op where the tile can be determined (A CoreOp, a ShimDMAOp, a MemOp, or a MemTileDMAOp).
 If the useLock operation appears in a module directly, an initialization to the lock will be generated in the host implementation.